 Congratulations to all winners and thank you to all entrants - the quality of photos submitted for this competition was, as always, outstanding.

 The overall winner was awarded the top prize of a weekend stay at The Coach House, Biddenden, courtesy of Keny & Sussex Holiday Cottages.

 The Coach House is a beautiful property - in the most glorious rural spot, set down a country lane in a wonderfully tranquil location with the owners' splendid little herd of Highland cattle to admire across the fields...
 Although you will feel in the depths of the countryside, The Coach House isn't far from the picturesque village of Biddenden, with its Michelin star restaurant and traditional country pub.

 It is attached to the owners newly converted Oast Barn - both of which have been lovingly restored.
 The Coach House has been decorated with great flair and is a real treat to come home to with its fabulous rural outlook and abundant walks right from your doorstep.

-A maximum of three images may be entered per applicant for categories 1-4 and you may distribute these amongst the categories however you wish.
+A maximum of three images were entered per applicant for categories 1-4, distributed amongst the categories however entrants wished.

 (C1) Category 1: Fauna

 Covers all animals - mammals, birds, amphibians, reptiles and insects that can be found on sites in Kent.
 These may be nature reserves, country parks, schools, gardens etc.

 Covers all plants, flowers, trees and fungi found in Kent.